You are here:

 Departments & Services

-The Patrol Unit consists of nine sergeants, 38 patrol officers and six community service officers.
-Patrol officers are assigned to permanent geographic areas to interact with specific neighborhoods and to develop relationships with the people they serve.
-The department also provides several opportunities within the patrol function to gain expertise in other specialty areas.
+Burnsville Patrol officers are assigned to permanent geographic areas to interact with specific neighborhoods and to develop relationships.
+The department provides several opportunities within the patrol function to gain expertise in other specialty areas.
 These include:

 The Domestic Abuse Response Team consists of one sergeant, eight officers, one dispatcher and a citizen volunteer.
 This very successful team assists in the investigation of cases of domestic violence, interacting closely with investigators, prosecutors, advocates, courts, probation officers and the community.
 Through this collaboration, issues of domestic violence may be identified, victims are given support and resources, and strong cases may be made to hold batters accountable.